julie1/Capstone-Project-Deep-Learning-Analysis-of-Brain-Pathologies/README.md

 (LGG) with a better prognosis will be considered.
 Additionally, patient MRI’s with brain lesions caused by ischemic stroke will be analyzed.
 The report https://github.com/julie1/Capstone-Project-Deep-Learning-Analysis-of-Brain-Pathologies/blob/master/CapstoneProject.pdf details my methods and results.
-I have
+I have used the deepmedic code